- What does Illinois home insurance cover?

 Every St. Patrick’s Day, the Chicago River is dyed green

 Since 1962, the City of Chicago has partnered with the Chicago Plumbers Union Local 130 to dye the Chicago River kelly green every St. Patrick’s Day.
 The exact formula for the shocking green dye is a trade secret.
-Members of the union claim that the dye is vegetable-based, even if it does look like melted-down Slimer.
+Members of the union claim that the dye is vegetable-based, even if it does look like melted-down Slimmer.

 Illinois is the pumpkin capital of the world

 Do you enjoy a traditional Thanksgiving pumpkin pie?
 That pureed gourd in a can probably came from Illinois!
 More than 85% of packaged pumpkin comes from Morton, Illinois.
-Drive into Morton in September to celebrate the town’s annual pumpkin festival
+Drive into Morton in September to celebrate the town’s annual pumpkin festival.

 Wilco is from Chicago!